YoussefElyaz/Devops-Project/README.md

 ```
 Photo1

-2-The image on Docker Hub
+2. The image on Docker Hub

 We pushed our image on [DockerHub](https://hub.docker.com/r/driael/364c7fd23d7)
 Photo2